dmerejkowsky/blog/content/post/2016-04-16-pytest-rocks.md

 ```

 Note how the code that deals with closing the connection to the database is
-right next to the code that opens it.
+right next to the code that opens it, and how `pytest` uses the `yield` keyword
+to stop executing the fixture code while the test is running.

 Also note how the tests do not care where the database come from: they just use
 it as a parameter.
+(This is Dependency Injection at its finest)

 Finally, by default fixtures have a scope of "function" (meaning the database
 will be opened and then closed for each test function), but you can chose to